BMW 7 Series (E65)

 The fourth generation of the BMW 7 Series consists of the BMW E65 and BMW E66 luxury cars.
 The E65/E66 was produced from 2001 to 2008 and is often collectively referred to as the E65.
 The E65 replaced the E38 7 Series and was produced with petrol and turbo-diesel straight-six and V8 engines, along with a petrol V12 flagship model.

-The E65 was the first BMW vehicle to include the iDrive infotainment system and the controversial exterior styling (overseen by Chris Bangle) marked a significant departure from traditional BMW styling.
+The E65 was the first BMW vehicle to include the iDrive infotainment system, and the exterior styling (overseen by Chris Bangle) marked a significant departure from traditional BMW styling.
 Other new features included active anti-roll bars, a six-speed automatic transmission, an electronic Smart Key (dispensing with the traditional metallic key), and night vision.
 The 760i model also utilised the world's first production V12 engine to use direct injection.

 In late 2008, the E65 7 Series was replaced by the F01 7 Series.

 Development and launch

 Development for the BMW E65 7 Series began in early 1996.
 In early 1997, Chris Bangle delivered a brief to BMW's Munich and DesignworksUSA studios.
 After a competition between 20 designers, Adrian van Hooydonk's design was approved in the spring of 1998.
 Production specifications were frozen in January 1999 and took 34 months from freeze to market launch.
 The design was patented on 16 November 2000 and development ended in early 2001.